 15 March 2010 Digi-Key announces new design simulation tool Digi-Key has joined forces with Transim Technology and NXP Semiconductors to develop a new design simulation technology.
 According to Digi-Key, the design simulation tool provides engineers with the capability to create custom reference designs and immediately verify and test designs online using Transim's WebSIM technology.
 Once the designs are tested and approved, components can then be purchased using Digi-Key's e-commerce tools, which enable users to create a bill of materials from a simulated design and view real time pricing and availability of parts for the design.
 Transim says its engineers collaborate with each manufacturer's design engineers to mimic the design process as it occurs when conducted in real life.
 John Collins, Digi-Key's chief information officer, said: "Digi-Key is committed to providing innovative solutions to our customers.
 The partnering of our e-commerce platform with Transim and NXP embodies those goals.
 By utilising web services as an integration platform, we bring together the powerful combination of Transim and NXP solutions with Digi-Key's unparalleled breadth of product and leading edge technologies to give the customer the most convenient, flexible experience possible."
-Author Chris Shaw Comment on this article Websites http://web.transim.com/main/DesignCenter.aspx?bc=NXP&link=ManufacturerNXP Companies Digi-Key Corp This material is protected by Findlay Media copyright See Terms and Conditions.
+Author Chris Shaw Comment on this article Websites http://web.transim.com/main/DesignCenter.aspx?bc=NXP&link=ManufacturerNXP Companies Digi-Key Electronics This material is protected by Findlay Media copyright See Terms and Conditions.
 One-off usage is permitted but bulk copying is not.
 For multiple copies contact the sales team.
 Enjoy this story?
 People who read this article also read...
-NIDays 2013 NIDays is a technical conference designed specifically for ...
+Alternative back-up power With outdoor events like concerts, events and festivals now ...
+Read Article NIDays 2013 NIDays is a technical conference designed specifically for ...
 Read Article Southern Manufacturing This year, Southern Manufacturing and Electronics is set to be ...
 Read Article Microcontrollers deliver ...
 Microchip has launched what it describes as the 'world's lowest ...
 Read Article What you think about this article: Add your comments Name Email Comments Your comments/feedback may be edited prior to publishing.
 Not all entries will be published.
 Please view our Terms and Conditions before leaving a comment.